hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

 * Select Optimal Number of Clusters
   * My code [Python]: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Outliers_and_Clustering/clustering_evaluation.ipynb
+  * Direct Methods vs Testing Methods
+    * Direct methods consists of optimizing a criterion, such as the within cluster sums of squares or the average silhouette.
+Such as elbow method and silhouette score
+    * Testing Methods consists of comparing evidence against null hypothesi.
+Such as Gap Statistics
   * Elbow Method
     * The idea behind to to choose the k that can minimize the total within-cluster sum of square, or you can consider it's trying to minimize the dispersion within clusters and maximize the dispersion between clusters - compatness of the clusters
     * Useful when the data can be well clustered